archiebenn/BIOLM0051_analysis/README.md

 # Heathrow "Mystery Meat" analysis pipeline
-This analysis uses unknown raw FASTQ files and produces a final phylogenetic tree in order to identify sample species through a fully automated and reproducible pipeline.
+This analysis uses raw FASTQ files of unidentified meat DNA sequences, provided in `data/` as `samples.zip`, and produces a final phylogenetic tree in order to identify sample species through a fully automated and reproducible pipeline.
 The main steps involved in this are shown in the pipeline figure below.
 Typical pipeline runtime is 20-35 minutes depending on BLAST connection.

 ## Requirements
 - `micromamba` installation  (see: https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html).
 To install, run: